What kind of information is in the databases?

 From off campus go to the CPTC Library webpage.

 Under the heading “LIBRARY DATABASES” click on the database you wish to search.
 If you are off campus you will need to enter a username and password.
 Contact Library staff for current login information.

 Do a keyword search and at the top of the results page click on the tab labeled “ebrary e-books”

-The CPTC librarians, Elaine and Doug, are happy to assist you with your research questions; locating articles, identifying scholarly sources, and formatting citations.
+The CPTC librarians are happy to assist you with your research questions; locating articles, identifying scholarly sources, and formatting citations.

 Stop by Building 15 anytime the library is open, give us a call, send an email or schedule an appointment.

-When the library is closed you can get help by using QuestionPoint.
-QuestionPoint is a live chat service available 24 hours a day.
-Just go to the CPTC Library homepage, click on the Questionpoint link, type in your question and you will be connected with a college librarian who can help you.
+When the library is closed you can get help by using Ask a Librarian.
+Ask a Librarian is a live chat service available 24 hours a day.
+Just go to the CPTC Library homepage, click on the Ask a Librarian link, type in your question and you will be connected with a college librarian who can help you.
 No password required.